jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

 Stashing takes the dirty state of your working directory — that is, your modified tracked files and staged changes — and saves it on a stack of unfinished changes that you can reapply at any time.

+## Get SSH key for github account

+## Webhook

+Webhooks help to get applications to subscribe to events on GitHub.
+When one of those events is triggered, github'll send a HTTP POST payload to the webhook's configured URL.

+Webhooks can be installed on an organization, a specific repository.
+To set up a webhook, go to the settings page of your repository or organization.
+From there, click Webhooks, then Add webhook.

 ## VS Code git plugin

 Palette includes: git: clone, git...